mitsuba-renderer/drjit/docs/basics.rst

 Casting
 *******

 A cast is another type of vertical operation.
-Enoki performs efficient conversion between any pair of types using native conversion instructions whenever possible:
+Dr.Jit performs efficient conversion between any pair of types using native conversion instructions whenever possible: